HIV Testing Singapore

 - You are worried about your HIV status and would want to put your mind at ease.

 - You have recently shared needles or any other injecting equipment.

-It is also imperative to note that even if it is unlikely that you have HIV, the quickest and surest way to stop worrying is through HIV testing.
+It is also imperative to note that even if it is unlikely that you have been infected with HIV, the quickest and surest way to stop worrying is through HIV testing.
 As long as you are sexually active, you should get into the habit of testing routinely for HIV, even if you always use protection and don’t think you have been at risk.

 HIV infection will result in the affected individual producing antibodies, which are blood proteins used by your immune system to fend off pathogens such as bacteria and viruses.

 HIV tests usually involve detecting these antibodies to tell whether HIV infection is present in a person or not.
 The standard way of testing involves a lab-based blood test.

 The window period refers to the time between HIV infection and the point when HIV testing will provide an accurate result.
 It takes time for the body to produce enough antibodies for an HIV test to reveal that a person has the HIV infection.

 During this period, a person can have the HIV infection and be highly infectious but still may test HIV negative.
 On most occasions, the HIV window period is 3 months.
 However, in some instances, it can be even longer.

 If the HIV screening is carried out within the window period, you are highly encouraged to repeat the test, possibly 3 months after exposure.
 This is because there is a chance the initial results may not be accurate.